Chart Color Schemes

 Albert Park features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Albert Park's dwelling structures, as per the latest Census, consisted of 10.1% houses and 90.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 8.7% houses and 91.3% other dwellings.
-Home ownership in Albert Park was at 32.2%, with mortgaged dwellings at 23.2% and rented ones at 44.6%.
-The median monthly mortgage repayment in the area was $2,600, higher than Melbourne metro's average of $2,170.
-The median weekly rent in Albert Park was $493, compared to Melbourne metro's $420.
-Nationally, Albert Park's mortgage repayments were significantly higher at $2,600 compared to the Australian average of $1,863, while rents were substantially higher at $493 compared to the national figure of $375.
+Albert Park's dwelling structure, as per the latest Census, consisted of 10.1% houses and 90.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 8.7% houses and 91.3% other dwellings.
+Home ownership in Albert Park stood at 32.2%, with mortgaged dwellings at 23.2% and rented ones at 44.6%.
+The median monthly mortgage repayment was $2,600, higher than Melbourne metro's average of $2,170.
+Median weekly rent in Albert Park was recorded at $493, compared to Melbourne metro's $420.
+Nationally, Albert Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing